killV3060/Replit_clone1_Duocsihoang/replit.md

 # Overview

-This is a Vietnamese pharmacy AI assistant application called "Dược Sĩ Hoàng" (Pharmacist Hoang).
-The application provides professional pharmaceutical consultations and health advice through a chat interface.
-Built as a full-stack web application, it combines a React frontend with an Express.js backend, integrated with Google's Gemini AI for generating contextual pharmacy responses in Vietnamese.
+This is a Vietnamese AI assistant application called "Dược Sĩ Hoàng" (Pharmacist Hoang).
+The application provides intelligent assistance and can answer questions about any topic through a chat interface.
+Built as a full-stack web application, it combines a React frontend with an Express.js backend, integrated with Google's Gemini AI for generating comprehensive responses in Vietnamese.

-The system is designed to help users with medication advice, dosage information, side effects, drug storage guidelines, and general health recommendations while emphasizing the importance of consulting healthcare professionals.
+The system is designed to help users with questions across all fields including science, technology, history, education, business, health, entertainment, and daily life topics.
+It uses a friendly and intelligent AI personality named "Hoàng".

 # User Preferences